pallets-eco/flask-admin/doc/introduction.rst

 ****

-For situations where your requirements are really specific and you struggle to meet them with the builtin :class:`~flask_admin.model.ModelView` class, Flask-Admin makes it easy for you to take full control and add your own views to the interface.
+For situations where your requirements are really specific and you struggle to meet them with the built-in :class:`~flask_admin.model.ModelView` class, Flask-Admin makes it easy for you to take full control and add your own views to the interface.

 Standalone Views
 ----------------
-A set of standalone views, that are not tied to any particular model, can be added by extending the :class:`~flask_admin.base.BaseView` class, and defining your own view methods on it.
+A set of standalone views (not tied to any particular model) can be added by extending the :class:`~flask_admin.base.BaseView` class and defining your own view methods.
 For example, to add a page that displays some analytics data from a 3rd-party API::

     from flask_admin import BaseView, expose